Samsung/tizen-docs/docs/application/tizen-studio/setup/advanced-configuration.md

 ### Configure Proxy

-The Package Manager provides the network option to configure a proxy to connect to repository servers.
+The Package Manager provides a network option to configure a proxy.
+This configured proxy is used to connect the repository servers.

 To set the proxy, follow these steps:

 1. Click **Proxy Settings** at the bottom of the **Configuration** dialog box.
 ![Proxy settings window](./media/advanced_conf_proxy.png)
-2. Select the proxy option you want to use:
+2. Select the proxy option:
    - **No proxy**: Package Manager accesses the repository servers directly.
    - **System proxy settings**: Package Manager accesses the repository servers through the system proxy.
-   - **Manual proxy settings**: Package Manager accesses the repository servers through the **IP** and **Port** value that you specify.
+   - **Manual proxy settings**: Package Manager accesses the repository servers through the **IP** and the **Port** value that you specify.
 3. Click **Apply**.